IT WAS ALWAYS LATE WHEN

 Dark, dirty, and dangerous

--How much longer until we get home?
+-How much longer till we get home?

--Not long, sweetie, we'll be home soon.
+-Soon, sweetie, we'll be home soon.

 If you don't make the kids shut up